foundation/foundation-emails/README.md

-Foundation for Emails (previously known as Ink) is a framework for creating responsive HTML emails that work in any email client&mdash;even Outlook.
+Foundation for Emails (previously known as Ink) is a framework for creating responsive HTML emails that work in any email client &mdash; even Outlook.
 Our HTML/CSS components have been tested across every major email client to ensure consistency.
 And with the [Inky](https://github.com/zurb/inky) templating language, writing HTML emails is now even easier.

 ## Getting Started